 Thank you for pointing this out 3) The authors use the term extremely rapid based on labelling time under the minute scale.
 On the other hand, the definition of short labelling may vary depending on the cellular system investigated (for example doubling time and/ or average length of mRNA are important parameters to consider....).
 The current extremely rapid definition should not be only founded on manual/ technical handling considerations but based on the nature of the biological system (I believe that is not the original intentions of the authors, but it reads this way).
 I think the authors should better define very fast labelling in relation to the biological system used.
 For example, as a fraction of cell division or the time that would allow the average synthesis of a certain number of average transcriptome…For instance, very short could be define as the labelling time that is below 1% of the time required for the biological system to divide or consider the average transcript size of a biological system and the estimated time it would require to be "transcribed" (e.g. average transcript size of 1000 nt, assuming 50 nt/s as a transcription rate and 1 min labelling would represent ~ 3 full length transcriptome on average).

-This is an interesting ideaxtra short labelling has been defined as less than the time to transcribe the typical S. cerevisiae gene.
+This is an interesting idea.
+Extra short labelling has now been defined as less than the time to transcribe the typical S. cerevisiae gene.

 4) HDPD usage.
 The authors described a protocol which was originally performed/ optimized using HDPD-Biotin chemistry, however according to recent studies (e.g. Duffy et al 2015 and Knüppel et al 2017) MTS-Biotin chemistry is superior.
 The authors should clearly indicate this point to the readers, as I also believe the results may be of even better quality using this improved chemistry.

 In my experience MTS is a viable method of biotinylating thio groups.
 However, in my hands, it leads to higher background of RNA binding.
 The protocols using MTS are not optimised to reduce background to anything like the degree in this protocol so are not comparable.
-This is not an easy effect to quantify, with such a low background variability in the technique makes a big difference.
+This is not an easy effect to quantify, with such a low background, variability in the technique makes a big difference.
 Given my experience I cannot whole heartedly recommend MTS, but I am happy to refer to it as an alternative reagent.
 5) Amount of 4tU/ toxicity.
 The authors should better indicate/highlight that the amount of 4tU used may vary between organisms and needs to be experimentally adjusted (trade-off between toxicity and labelling efficiency).

 This is a good point and a sentence has been added to the caption of figure 2a to highlight this 6) Graphical summary of the protocol (Figure 1) is already a good start but the design is somehow confusing. a) I would suggest the authors to do a 2 columns figure where the left side is a schematic representation with the written steps on the right side.
 The steps should be numbered for clarity (the numbering should somehow reflect the protocol numbering).
 Ideally the figure should contain all the necessary information to perform the whole procedure without stepping back to the rest of the protocol (like quick cards protocols found in some molecular biology kits).

 The design of this figure is a compromise between utility, space available to display the information and readability.
 The design philosophy was to provide a sheet that could be printed double sided and used at the bench away from a computer.
-I am awaiting clarification from the editors about this.
+On advice from the editor this figure was split into two.
 Equivalent step numbers from the text have been added to the figure